shakes76/PatternAnalysis-2024/recognition/AlzheimerTransformer_s4753820/README.md

 </p>

-{Show v0, v6/v7, and then v14; do loss and acc} Explain that v15 is v14 but more epochs, but it just didn't scale enough, likely because the learning rate wsa too high and we didnt save ethe scheduler so it had restarted at the high LR}

 ### Best Model Results
 From the test accuracy, we see that our best model was v14 with a test accuracy of 67.93%.
 When running predict.py for both `predict` and `brain-viz`, we see: